DePayFi/public-documentation/docs/payments/plugins/woocommerce.md

 Prices for conversion are obtained from integrated [decentralized exchanges](/docs/payments/supported/exchanges).

+### Connect DePay PRO

+The DePay WooCommerce plugin, by default, has a limited capacity for processing requests to facilitate payments.

+If you anticipate a significant volume of simultaneous customers completing checkouts in your WooCommerce store (10 or more at the same time), it is essential to connect your DePay account and ensure that DePay PRO is activated.

+#### Create a DePay account

+Initially, you must create a DePay account.
+Visit https://app.depay.com and follow the steps to set up your account.

+#### Upgrade your account to PRO

+Make sure your DePay account is upgraded to DePay PRO: https://app.depay.com/plan

+#### Connect your DePay PRO account

 ## FAQ

 ### Why are some tokens not supported for conversion?